-The international migration of health workers has increasingly featured on the agenda of global health agencies and is increasingly informed and organized by international markets.
+The international migration of health workers features increasingly on the agenda of global health agencies and is increasingly informed and organized by international markets.
 A dominant pattern to this migration is the movement of healthcare workers from the Global South to the Global North (Siyam and Dal Poz 2014).
-The negative impact of international nurse emigration from low income nations is evident in terms of the transfer of resources invested in training and the loss incurred by the health sector when trained and experienced health professionals exit national health systems (Aluttis, Bishaw, and Frank 2014).
-Derided as ‘brain drain’ and a perverse form of reverse aid, today healthcare worker migration has been subject to various attempts of international governance through agencies such and the World Health Organization (WHO), International Labour Organization (ILO), International Organization for Migration (IOM) and international medical and health professional councils (Siyam and Dal Poz 2014).
+The negative impact of international nurse emigration from low-income nations is evident in terms of the transfer of resources invested in training and the loss incurred by the health sector when trained and experienced health professionals exit national health systems (Aluttis, Bishaw, and Frank 2014).
+Derided as ‘brain drain’ and a perverse form of reverse aid, healthcare worker migration has been subject to various attempts of international governance through agencies such and the World Health Organization (WHO), International Labour Organization (ILO), International Organization for Migration (IOM) and international medical and health professional councils (Siyam and Dal Poz 2014).
 The governance of healthcare worker migration has thus far been addressed by several western governments with the adoption of ethical recruitment guidelines, and by some sending nations including the Philippines in terms of migration management strategies (particularly in the case of recruitment agencies and fees), and strategies for the retention of healthcare workers (Connell and Buchan 2011; Kingma 2006).
+Programs and policies have also been advanced to promote the best use of internationally educated health professionals in their destinations, encouraging their equitable incorporation into receiving country systems, promoting opportunities for return and/or circular migration, increasing skills transfers between source and receiving nations, and the increasing use of bilateral agreements that appropriately compensate sending nations for the health worker resources they deploy globally (Vartiainen et al 2016).
 These approaches to manage the migration of healthcare professionals have been assessed as having limited influence (Connell and Buchan 2011).
-Programs and policies have also been advanced to promote the best use of internationally educated health professionals in their destinations, encouraging their equitable incorporation into receiving country systems, promoting opportunities for return and or circular migration, increasing skills transfers between source and receiving nations, and the increasing use of bilateral agreements that appropriately compensate sending nations for the health worker resources they deploy globally, again with limited effectiveness (Vartiainen et al 2016).

-In this paper we demonstrate how the transnational and global nature of nurse emigration challenges national governments in their efforts to meet SDGs 4.3, 10.7 and 3.c.
-Using the case of the international migration of nurses from India and the Philippines, we argue that the potential of national governments to secure these sustainable development goals is limited by the very global nature of the migration context (an argument further explored in this issue’s introduction paper: Holliday et al., this issue).
+In this paper, we demonstrate how the transnational and global nature of nurse emigration challenges national governments in their efforts to meet SDGs 4.3, 10.7 and 3.c.
+Using the case of the international migration of nurses from India and the Philippines, we argue that the potential of national governments to secure these sustainable development goals is limited by the very global nature of the migration context (an argument further explored in the introduction paper: Holliday et al., this issue).
 We conclude that a more globally orientated approach to achieving the SDGs is needed.
 Our paper begins with an overview of training, migration and retention issues in nursing in India and the Philippines.
-We then move to consider the difficulties faced by both nations in improving access to training, the facilitation of orderly migration, and the implications large-scale migration has on healthcare worker retention.
-We argue that international migration of nurses from the Philippines and India creates distortions in education and health systems that undermine the ability of these nations to achieve these three SDGs; but more than that we argue that the case of nurse emigration illustrates the profound limitations of national policy systems being able to influence inherently global practices and processes.
+We then consider the difficulties faced by both nations in improving access to training, the facilitation of orderly migration, and the implications large-scale migration has on healthcare worker retention.
+We argue that international migration of nurses from the Philippines and India creates distortions in education and health systems that undermine the ability of these nations to achieve these three SDGs.
+More than this, we argue the case of nurse emigration illustrates the profound limitations of national policy systems being able to influence inherently global practices and processes.

 The nursing sector in India and the Philippines: serving domestic and international demands